Table of contents

 Words need to engage

 Modern SEO copywriting should be all about compelling content that will garner traffic and links.
-Whether the copywriting is to be placed on an interactive website, or a blog, the copy should still be worthy enough to increase trust and authority of the website.
+Whether the copy will be placed on an interactive website or a blog, it should increase trust and establish authority.

 Keywords should be naturally placed

 Keywords are still crucial to SEO, but writing for humans is arguably more so.

-Once keyword research has been conducted, it’s important to ensure that keywords are in the text, but only naturally so, and do not look strange or out of place to the human eye.
+It’s important to ensure keywords are in the text, but they should be included naturally to not look strange or out of place to the human eye.

-It is often considered a rule that if a reader can detect keyword manipulation, then so will Google and other search engines — so don’t try it.
+If a reader can detect keyword manipulation, then so will Google and other search engines.

-If you can, however, it’s worth placing a primary keyword (a core keyword that would represent the main purpose of a business) within the page title, and perhaps a secondary keyword in the introduction of a page or article.
+However, it’s worth placing a primary keyword (a core keyword that would represent the main purpose of a business) within the page title and perhaps a secondary keyword in the introduction of a page or article.
 They can also be used in headers, especially if it poses a question answered in the text, as it could become a Featured Snippet on Google.

 Articles and pages should contain links

-When it comes to SEO copywriting, both inbound and outbound links are great, both for the reader and for SEO itself.
+In SEO copywriting, both inbound and outbound links are excellent for the reader and for SEO itself.

-Outbound links will help support research and arguments within the text and will provide a greater amount of depth for the reader.
-This should bode well with search algorithms as well, and may show that the content has been written to help users further explore a subject, should they wish.
+Outbound links support research and arguments within the text and provide depth for the reader.
+This should bode well with search algorithms, demonstrating the content has been written to help users further explore a subject.

-In terms of the anchor text, it’s always worth avoiding links that say “click here”, as it is deemed not descriptive enough for users, and you would also miss the opportunity to place a keyword within anchor text.
+In terms of the anchor text, it’s always worth avoiding links that say “click here”, as it is deemed not descriptive enough for users, and you would also miss the opportunity to place a keyword within the anchor text.

 Encourage a call to action